Hotmoka/hotmoka/io-hotmoka-tutorial/src/main/md/Tutorial.md

   signature: 6934f9b1b614ff1fb5cc0e84929b60a0fa4ca5f292c8946b796e3afae3e1b2d07...
 ```

-You can clearly see that the `@tool faucet` command is actually calling
+You can clearly see that the `moka faucet` command is actually calling
 the `setMaxFaucet` method of the gamete,
 passing `5000000000000000` as new value for the flow of the faucet.
 The caller (payer) and the receiver of the method invocation coincide, since they are both the